microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls behavior of the internal debug console.
   "debug.internalConsoleOptions": "openOnFirstSessionStart",

-  // Controls whether debug viewlet should be open on debugging session start.
+  // Controls whether debug view should be open on debugging session start.
   "debug.openDebug": "openOnFirstSessionStart",

   // Automatically open explorer view on the end of a debug session